Revegetating and Reforesting Lahaina and Kula

 - Establish and expand composting facilities in Lahaina for waste diversion and generation of mulch for revegetation, soil restoration, and erosion control

-- Reforest the middle watershed area surrounding Lahaina town to turn the unproductive invasive grasslands into thriving forested and agriculture areas; Reforest the DLNR lands in upper mauka Lahaina
+- Reforest the middle watershed area surrounding Lahaina to turn the unproductive invasive grasslands into thriving forested and agriculture areas; Reforest the Department of Land and Natural Resources (DLNR) lands in upper mauka Lahaina

 - Implement other reforestation projects led by organizations across Lahaina, Kula, Olinda, and Pūlehu.